Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Regret bound

-We now discuss the connection of Theorem \ref{thm:regret_MLE_EB} to existing regret bounds for the NPMLE: \begin{itemize} \item (Poisson model) \cite{jana2022poisson} showed that when the prior $G$ is either compactly supported or subexponential, simple NPMLE without truncation or regularization achieves the optimal regret with exact logarithmic factors.\footnote{For compact support, one needs to use the support-constrained NPMLE solution. } Furthermore, compared to the celebrated Robbins' estimator (\ref{def:robbins_intro}) which is also rate-optimal in these two cases, the NPMLE and other minimum-distance estimators are shown to exhibit numerically a much more stable finite-sample performance; see the next section for a detailed study of Robbins' estimator. \item (Gaussian model) EB estimation in the Gaussian location model is studied in detail in the seminal work \cite{jiang2009general}; see Appendix \ref{sec:gau_lower_bound} for the exact model.
-With the Gaussian counterpart of the individual regret (\ref{def:individual_regret}) denoted by $\reg_n^g(\cdot;\mathcal{G})$, \cite[Theorem 5]{jiang2009general} showed that the Gaussian analogue $\hat{\theta}^{\npmle,g}_n$ of (\ref{def:npmle_last}) (more precisely, its $\rho$-regularized version but without truncation) achieves the regret bounds in (\ref{ineq:gau_regret_upper}), which are known to be minimax optimal up to polylogarithmic factors by the discussion thereafter.
-In comparison, for the Poisson model, both tuning parameters $\rho$ and $y_0$ require at least the knowledge of $p$ to achieve the optimal rate $n^{-2(p-1)/(2p+1)}$ in \prettyref{thm:regret_MLE_EB}.
+We now discuss the connection of Theorems \ref{thm:regret_MLE_EB} and \ref{thm:npmle_rho_free} to existing regret bounds for the NPMLE: \begin{itemize} \item (Poisson model) \cite{jana2022poisson} showed that when the prior $G$ is either compactly supported or subexponential, simple NPMLE without truncation or regularization achieves the optimal regret with exact logarithmic factors\footnote{For compact support, one needs to use the support-constrained NPMLE solution. } ; see also \cite{park2022poisson} for some slightly weaker guarantees in the bounded prior case.
+Furthermore, compared to the celebrated Robbins' estimator (\ref{def:robbins_intro}) which is also rate-optimal in these two cases, the NPMLE and other minimum-distance estimators are shown to exhibit numerically a much more stable finite-sample performance; see the next section for a detailed study of Robbins' estimator. \item (Gaussian model) EB estimation in the Gaussian location model is studied in detail in the seminal work \cite{jiang2009general}; see Appendix \ref{sec:gau_lower_bound} for the exact model.
+With the Gaussian counterpart of the individual regret (\ref{def:individual_regret}) denoted by $\reg_n^g(\cdot;\mathcal{G})$, \cite[Theorem 3]{jiang2009general} combined with the density estimation guarantees in \cite{zhang2009generalized} showed that the Gaussian analogue $\hat{\theta}^{\npmle,g}_n$ of (\ref{def:npmle_eb}) achieves the regret bounds in (\ref{ineq:gau_regret_upper}), which are known to be minimax optimal up to polylogarithmic factors by the discussion thereafter.

 \end{itemize}